International Competitions Commission

 ICC consultancy

-The UIA provides consultancy for competitions and awards/prizes through the consultancy team of its specialised body, the International Competitions Commission (ICC).
+The UIA provides consultancy for competitions and awards/prizes through the consultancy team of its specialised body, the International Competitions & Awards Commission (ICC).
 Since 2017, the ICC also began advising interested Member Sections in elaborating or reviewing their national regulations for architectural design competitions.

 ICC consultancy on competitions consists of advising on the competition type, definition of the task, evaluation criteria, deliverables, formal and procedural aspects, composition of the jury, number of prizes and amount of total prize money, key parametres of the mandate in view in the case of professional competitions, educational value in the case of student competitions, elaboration of the jury report and organisation of the exhibition.
 The ICC also provides advise for the conduct of the jury evaluation session as well as an observer supervising the session and giving competent advice on formal and procedural matters.